A Personal Confession Before We Begin

 Same words.
 Entirely different experience.

-A great receptionist does more for hospital growth than most marketing strategies ever will, and costs considerably less than a Google ad campaign that will be optimized indefinitely while results remain promising.
+A great client service representative does more for hospital growth than most marketing strategies ever will, and costs considerably less than a Google ad campaign that will be optimized indefinitely while results remain promising.

 Hire for the Right Foundation